keptn/keptn.github.io/content/docs/0.16.x/integrations/how_integrate/index.md

 There are multiple ways on how to interact with the Keptn control-plane.
 Besides the [Keptn API](../../reference/api/) and [Keptn CLI](../../reference/api/), there are more options how external tools can make use of the orchestration capabilities of Keptn.
 Those external tools can be triggered by Keptn and therefore integrated into a Keptn sequence execution.

-In the following, we'll have a look at different use cases to help you get started.
+In the following sections we look at different use cases to help you get started.
 If your use case is not listed, have a look at the generic option of Keptn service templates or feel free to [start a conversation in the #keptn-integrations channel in the Keptn Slack](https://slack.keptn.sh).

 ## General overview